The Foundation for a Meaningful Life

 • Reading

-In a classroom environment rich with literary materials, grade four students participate in a wide variety of reading experiences in guided and independent settings.
-Students read independently each day from books at their designated reading levels, choosing from a range of genres including fiction, nonfiction, and poetry.
-To improve comprehension, students apply grade-level and reading-level strategies that include prediction, connection, visualization, questioning, and summarizing.
+In a classroom environment rich with books, grade four students participate in a wide variety of reading experiences in guided and independent settings.
+Students read independently each day from books at their designated reading levels, choosing from a range of genres including realistic fiction, fantasy, mystery, historical fiction, science fiction, biography, informational texts, and poetry.
+To improve comprehension, students learn strategies that include prediction, connection, visualization, questioning, and summarizing.
 Teachers conduct one-on-one conferences with students to monitor individual progress and set individual goals.
-Guided reading groups are conducted where students practice oral reading skills, ask and answer questions, and learn how to have a book discussion.
+Teachers conduct guided reading groups that teach students how to discuss literature, ask and answer questions about what they have read, and apply the lessons learned in a text to their own lives.

 • Writing